 Executive Council: The President, Vice President, Immediate Past President, Executive Director, Secretary, Treasurer, and Editor of the German Studies Review shall constitute the Executive Council.
 The Executive Council meets as necessary to consider issues facing the Association and acts on behalf of the Association between meetings of the Board within the framework of policies set by the Board.
 The members of the Executive Council shall communicate regularly with one another during the course of the year and consult with the Board in a timely manner.
 Should any votes be taken by the Executive Council, all seven members have full voting rights.

 The Association shall have the following standing committees, chairs and members of which shall be appointed by the President in consultation with the Executive Council:

 Nominating Committee: The members of the Nominating Committee shall serve for one-year terms.
 The Committee shall present two candidates for each elective office according to a reasonable deadline set by the Executive Director.
 Committee members should nominate scholars who are esteemed in their disciplines and have distinguished themselves in the past by their contributions to, and active participation in, the Association.
-Normally, candidates nominated for the Vice-Presidency will have served previously on the Board.
+Normally, candidates nominated for Vice President will have served previously on the Board.

 In the event that the Nominating Committee is unable to meet the deadline, the Executive Council will supply nominees.
 Additional nominations may be made by members of the Association with nominating petitions signed by ten percent of the membership for each nominating petition and office.
 No member may sign more than one nominating petition for each office.
 The Nominating Committee shall include on the ballot individuals nominated by petition.